Krbin/DND/organizations/Sekerolovci.md

-Organization founded by [[Romeo Salamander]] whose purpose is to stop evil before it takes it's full effect in the response of the [[Poltergeist Incident]].
+Organization founded by [[Romeo Salamander]] whose purpose is to stop evil before it takes it's full effect in the response of the [[The great poltergeist Incident]].

 The organization activities include: resolving the [[the mudbeast incident]].